cb400f/opensuse-guide.org/windows.md

 ### 12.3.3 Dual Boot

-As mentioned in the <i>Installation</i> chapter, it's relatively simple to run GNU/Linux and MS Windows on the same computer.
+As mentioned in the _Installation_ chapter, it's relatively simple to run GNU/Linux and MS Windows on the same computer.
 If you only need a few applications that you rarely use, maybe it's worth it to reboot into MS Windows now and then, when you need to use these particular apps.

 ### 12.3.4 Virtualisation

-It's possible to run MS Windows on top of GNU/Linux inside a <i>virtual machine</i>, using software such as VirtualBox, KVM, Xen or VMware.
+It's possible to run MS Windows on top of GNU/Linux inside a _virtual machine_, using software such as VirtualBox, KVM, Xen or VMware.
 This is somewhat advanced, and requires some computer power.